 Make sure you collect real-life examples that showcase the advantages of your product or service when planning your marketing campaigns for 2022.
 These stories can be disseminated across all your active channels—social media, email, website, etc—to drive brand unity and ultimately inspire customer engagement.

 For some storytelling inspo, check out our favorite storyteller, Kindra Hall!
-You can find her here on LinkedIn: https://www.linkedin.com/in/kindrahall/
+Find her on LinkedIn.

 User Generated Content is a hit!